Metro Arlington Xpress

-The Metro Arlington Xpress (MAX) was a public transit system serving Arlington, Texas, part of the Dallas–Fort Worth metroplex.
+The Metro Arlington Xpress (MAX) was a public transit system serving Arlington, Texas, a city in the Dallas–Fort Worth metroplex.
 MAX consisted of a single bus route that connected CentrePort/DFW Airport station on the Trinity Railway Express to downtown Arlington and the University of Texas at Arlington campus.
-The service was operated by Dallas Area Rapid Transit (DART) and funded by the city of Arlington.
+The service was jointly-operated by Dallas Area Rapid Transit (DART) and Fort Worth Transportation Authority ("The T"), with funding provided by the city of Arlington.
 The pilot program started in August 2013 and was replaced by a ride-sharing service in December 2017.

 Service

 MAX, officially DART Express Bus Route 221, ran from 5:30 a.m. to 11:30 p.m. on weekdays, at a frequency of approximately 30 minutes and 18 daily departures.
 The route traveled south from CentrePort/DFW Airport station on State Highway 360 to Division Street, where it turned west and stopped at Six Flags Over Texas.
-Buses continued on to the University of Texas at Arlington, where they terminated.
+Buses continued on to the UT Arlington, where they terminated.

 Buses were equipped with bicycle racks and free Wi-Fi for passengers.
 The full fare was $5, with a reduced fare of $2.50; fares included a free transfer to Trinity Railway Express trains.
 MAX buses were operated by Dallas Area Rapid Transit, per a 2013 agreement with the city of Arlington (which lies outside of its service area).